MSU-Libraries/catalog/docs/CICD.md

 **branches**: `main`, `devel-`*, and `review-`*
 * Builds all of the images in this repository, tagging them with `latest` only if it the `main` branch

-### Traefik
+### Networking
 **branches**: `main`, `devel-`*, and `review-`*
-* Deploy both the public traefik (which handles routing of public traffic to the different enviornments hosted on the swarm) and the internal traefik (which handles load balancing of the MariaDB Galera services within the indivudual environment)
+* Deploy both the traefik (which handles routing of public traffic to the different enviornments hosted on the swarm) and the internal network used by the MariaDB Galera services within the indivudual environment)

 ### Bootstrap